Triangulated structures induced by mutations: Abstract

 \section{Abstract}

-In representation theory of algebras, there exist two types of mutation pairs: rigid type (cluster-tilting mutations by Iyama-Yoshino) and simple-minded type (mutations of simple-minded systems by Sim\~oes-Pauksztello).
+In representation theory of algebras, there exist two types of mutation pairs: rigid subcategories by Iyama-Yoshino and orthogonal collections by Coelho Sim\~oes-Pauksztello.
 It is known that such mutation pairs induce triangulated categories, however, these facts have been proved in different ways.
-In this paper, we introduce the concept of ``mutation triples'', which is a simultaneous generalization of two different types of mutation pairs as well as concentric twin cotorsion pairs.
+In this paper, we introduce the concept of ``premutation triples'', which is a simultaneous generalization of two different types of mutation pairs as well as concentric twin cotorsion pairs.
 We present two main theorems concerning mutation triples.
-The first theorem is that mutation triples induce pretriangulated categories.
-The second one is that pretriangulated categories induced by mutation triples become triangulated categories if they satisfy an additional condition (MT4).
+The first theorem is that premutation triples induce pretriangulated categories.
+The second one is that pretriangulated categories induced by mutation triples, which are premutation triples satisfying an additional condition (MT4), become triangulated categories.